5 October 2020

 SnapBizz CloudTech (popularly known as SnapBizz) focuses on developing cloud-based solutions for the FMCG ecosystem (brands, retailers, consumers, and distributors) in large/medium “Kirana” stores.
-The company offers retailers and brands a disruptive cloud solution that enables their customers to find and order products and services online.
+The company offers retailers and brands a disruptive cloud solution enabling customers to find and order products and services online.

-The solution provides smart store management and contextual visibility to retailers to improve profitability.
-It also connects stores with its consumers, facilitating the last mile connection.
+The solution provides retailers with innovative store management and contextual visibility to improve profitability.
+It also connects stores with their consumers, facilitating the last-mile connection.

 The solution comprises a tablet, barcode scanner, thermal printer, and an intelligent external 22” consumer-facing LED display for visual consumer engagement.

 The Business Need

-According to Nielsen, India has more than 6.65 million Kirana stores, contributing to nearly 90% of its total trade.
+According to Nielsen, India has over 6.65 million Kirana stores, contributing to nearly 90% of its total trade.
 The global pandemic has reinforced the importance of local Kirana stores and changed how these Kirana stores function.

 With the surge in demand, various demand and supply-related challenges have emerged.
 Social distancing and hygiene norms have made e-payment the new normal.
-Research suggests that the customers these stores won during the pandemic can only be retained if they offer services such as home delivery, credit, hyper-local apps, and hyper-local merchandising.
+Research suggests that the customers these stores won during the pandemic can only be retained if they offer home delivery, credit, hyper-local apps, and hyper-local merchandising services.

 SnapBizz has been working to organize and digitize these Kirana stores to improve their profitability.
 However, the need to digitize everything from stocks to payments has led to an unexpected surge in traffic, affecting the solution’s performance.